-Sharon R. Wolder, Chief Officer for Student Support Services, is the designated complaint officer for students.
-Ms. Wolder is vested with the authority and responsibility of processing all harassment complaints.
-Ms. Wolder's office is located in the Crosby Administration Building at 43 Crescent Street, Brockton, MA 02301-4376, (508) 894-4341.
+James M. LaBillois, Ed.D., Assistant Superintendent of Unified Student Services, is the designated complaint officer for students.
+Dr. LaBillois is vested with the authority and responsibility of processing all harassment complaints.
+Dr. LaBillois's office is located in the Crosby Administration Building at 43 Crescent Street, Brockton, MA 02301-4376, (508) 894-4341.

-Bullying and Cyberbullying
+Bullying and Cyberbullying Threats